-A. Delegation & Training - The management responsibility for the investment program is delegated to the Chief Financial Officer/Director of Finance.
-The primary individual who shall be involved in investment activities will be designated by the Chief Financial Officer/Director of Finance.
-The designee may delegate the day-to-day activities to a responsible individual(s) who has received the appropriate training required by state statute.
-The Chief Financial Officer/Director of Finance and department designees will use this Policy as the primary guideline for the City's investment program, procedures, and internal control issues.
-The Chief Financial Officer/Director of Finance, Assistant Directors of Finance, Controller, and the Treasury Manager are designated as the Investment Officers, pursuant to Tex.
-Gov't.
-Code Sec.
-2256.005(f).
-Accordingly, the Investment Officers and persons authorized to execute investment transactions shall attend at least one training session relating to their responsibilities under the Public Funds Investment Act within 12 months after assuming duties and receive no less than 10 hours of instruction relating to investment functions.
-Thereafter, eight hours of investment training is required in every two-year period that begins on the first day of the fiscal year and consists of the two consecutive fiscal years after that date.
+Public Funds Investment Act within 12 months after assuming duties and receive no less than 10 hours of instruction relating to investment functions.
+Thereafter, eight hours of investment training is required in every two year period that begins on the first day of the fiscal year and consists of the two consecutive fiscal years after that date.
 The training must include education in investment controls, security risks, strategy risks, market risks, and compliance with the Public Funds Investment Act.
 The investment training session shall be provided by an independent source approved by the Investment Committee.
-For purposes of this Policy, an "independent source" for investment training shall include the City's current investment advisor, a professional organization, an institute of higher learning or any other sponsor other than a business organization with whom the City may engage in an investment transaction.
-Thus, these independent sources will be training sessions sponsored, accredited, or endorsed by the Government Treasurers Organization of Texas (GTOT), Center for Public Management at the University of North Texas (UNT), Government Finance Officers Association of Texas (GFOAT), Texas Municipal League (TML), North Central Texas Council of Governments (NCTCOG), Association of Public Treasurers United States & Canada (APT US & C), and Government Finance Officers' Association (GFOA).
+For purposes of this policy, an "independent source" from which investment training shall be obtained shall include a professional organization, an institute of higher learning or any other sponsor other than a business organization with whom the City may engage in an investment transaction.
+Thus, these independent sources will be training sessions sponsored, accredited or endorsed by the Government Treasurers Organization of Texas (GTOT), Center For Public Management at the University of North Texas (UNT), Government Finance Officers Association of Texas (GFOAT), Texas Municipal League (TML), North Central Texas Council of Governments (NCTCOG), Association of Public Treasurers United States & Canada (APT US & C), and Government Finance Officers' Association (GFOA).

 No persons may engage in investment transactions except as provided under the terms of this Policy.
-The Chief Financial Officer/Director of Finance shall require an annual compliance review by an external auditor that will consist of an audit of management controls on investments, adherence to the City's Investment Policy and a review of the quarterly investment reports.
+The Assistant City Manager shall require an annual compliance review by an external auditor that will consist of an audit of management controls on investments, adherence to the City's Investment Policy and a review of the quarterly investment reports.
 The reviews will provide internal control by assuring compliance with policies and procedures.
-The City Manager or designee, Deputy City Manager or designee, Chief Financial Officer/Director of Finance, Finance Assistant City Manager, Assistant Directors of Finance, Treasury Manager, Controller, Mayor, City Council, and other Finance Department employees shall be personally indemnified in the event of investment loss provided this Policy has been followed.
+The Assistant City Manager, Director of Finance, Mayor, City Council, City Manager and other Finance Department employees shall be personally indemnified in the event of investment loss provided the Investment Policy has been followed.

 - B. Conflicts of Interest All participants in the investment process shall seek to act responsibly as custodians of public assets.
 Officers and employees involved in the investment process shall refrain from personal business activity that could conflict with proper execution of the investment program, or which could impair their ability to make impartial investment decisions.
 Investment Committee members shall be required to complete an annual ethics statement noting any known conflicts of interest as outlined in Section VI(C) below. - C. Disclosure Anyone involved in investing City funds shall file with the Investment Committee a statement disclosing any personal business relationship with a business organization offering to engage in investment transactions with the City or is related within the second degree by affinity or consanguinity, as determined under the Tex.
 Gov't.
 Code Ch.
 573, to an individual seeking to transact investment business with the City.
 A disclosure statement must also be filed with the Texas Ethics Commission and the City Council.
-An Investment Officer or other employee has a personal business relationship with a business organization if any one of the following three conditions is met:
+An Investment Officer or other employee has a personal business relationship with a business organization if any one of the following three conditions is met: - 1.
+The Investment Officer or employee owns 10% or more of the voting stock or shares of the business organization or owns \$5,000 or more of the fair market value of the business organization. - 2.
+Funds received by the Investment Officer or employee from the business organization exceed 10% of the investment officers gross income for the prior year.